geodon7399/FedEx/README.md

 --------------------------
 Using this library relies heavily on the numpy library which I did not foresee when I dove into this.
 Going forward...

+* Research the numpy library
-* Choose a bigger sample of data and choose the best method to plot it
+* Choose a larger sample of data
+* Choose the appropriate method to plot the data
-* Keep plugging away at this
+* Keep working with these libraries